 - Small particles aren’t included: The CADR rating tells you the overall performance of the particular unit.
 However, it won’t tell you its effectiveness against smaller particles.
-If you suffer from allergies or asthma, the smallest pollutants are likely the most troublesome.
+The smallest pollutants are likely the most troublesome if you suffer from allergies or asthma.
 Some units are highly effective at removing larger particles — therefore scoring a high rating — but fail to remove the tiniest particles.

 - Gas isn’t measured: You likely noticed that CADR rating only covers three categories, and gases aren’t included.
-However, gases, such as VOCs, can be very dangerous to the health of you and your family.
+However, gases, such as VOCs, can be hazardous to the health of you and your family.
 Gases require a different filtration method than solid particles, such as activated carbon.

-- Air purifiers run on highest setting: When tested, the air purifier will be set on its highest setting.
+- Air purifiers run on the highest setting: When tested, the air purifier will be set on its highest setting.
 However, most homeowners avoid the highest setting while in the room due to noise levels.
-This is important to consider since you shouldn’t assume it’s as effective as its CADR rating when on a lower setting.

-- Won’t show wear: Similarly to other appliances, air purifiers will wear overtime — some quicker than others.
-Because the test is so short (20 minutes), it won’t tell you how or when the unit will decline in its effectiveness.
+- Won’t show wear: Similarly to other appliances, air purifiers will wear over time — some quicker than others.
+Because the test is so short (20 minutes), it won’t tell you how or when the unit will decline in effectiveness.

-Experts say that the AHAM’s CADR rating is more important when it comes to cheaper air purifiers.
-When you’re searching for a unit, you’ll likely notice that not all manufacturers show a CADR rating.
+Experts say that the AHAM’s CADR rating is more important regarding cheaper air purifiers.
+When searching for a unit, you’ll likely notice that not all manufacturers show a CADR rating.
 Many high-end units manufactured by well-respected companies often choose not to give their products a CADR rating.

 CADR Critics and Controversies